 Because Sia is open source and is available on Gitlab, anyone can fork Sia or any other part of the project (such as the Sia-UI) and change it or create a new product based upon it.
 A software project like Sia can also be forked and improved upon without creating a new blockchain and a new coin, such as if someone wanted to improve the official wallet software by making a better user interface.
-At the time of this writing, there are nearly 500 forks of the basic Sia project on GitHub, though many of them are of old versions and do not create a new blockchain or coin.
+There were nearly 500 forks of the basic Sia project on GitHub before Sia moved to their own self-hosted Gitlab, though many of those forks are of old versions of Sia and do not create a new blockchain or coin.

 If any third party sees fit to do so, though, they can fork the Sia blockchain and create a new coin.
 Whether or not that version of Sia would gain any support is questionable, as it would also separate all hosts and renters between the two networks - hosts and renters on the third-party fork couldn't communicate with hosts and renters on the main Sia project, limiting utility of the actual Sia storage product significantly on the third-party fork unless it also had a large number of users switch over from the official Sia project.